 At present the Haines House serves as administration building and church office.
 It also is used for meeting rooms and an adult Sunday School class.
-The former garage/chapel serves as the Youth Wing and meeting room.
+The former garage/chapel serves as the Multipurpose room, used for meetings and other small gatherings.

 Ground was broken for a new sanctuary building in October 1961.
 The cornerstone was laid in April 1962.
 The first service was a dedication service held on September 16, 1962.
 The building is of brick construction.